cs164spring2019/VM/README.md

 ```

 Create a network interface (eth0) configured with NAT networking.
 Create a network interface (eth1) configured with bridged networking with the wireless interface (en0) on the host machine.
 Finally, add a portforward [host:2008 => VM:22].
+Note that the suffix of the commands correspond to which NIC is being addressed (e.g. `--natpf1` corresponds to the first NIC, and `--natpf2` corresponds to the second NIC).

 ```
 Executing VBoxManage modifyvm alp3.9 --nic1 nat